Any links to Amazon are affiliate links.

 With Kaitlyn (my second child), however, I quickly realized that she did much better with CIO when I did interfere.
 She cried less with my interference than she did with an extinction approach.
 So I must always throw in there that you have to trust your instincts and listen to your baby’s needs.
 Just because “most” babies out there respond fastest to extinction does not mean that extinction will definitely be best for your baby.
 Probably?
 Yes.
 But not definitely.

-I clearly had experience with CIO that led to me having a couple of great sleepers.
-It doesn't mean I didn't fully hate it.
+I clearly had experience with cry it out that led to me having a couple of great sleepers.
+It doesn’t mean I didn’t fully hate it.
 Because of that, I looked to other options.
-The option I found and stuck with for my third and fourth babies is the 4 S's.
+The option I found and stuck with for my third and fourth babies is the 4 S’s.
 You can see a link that below.
 Without a doubt, this is my number one recommended method to go about sleep training.
 My last two babies slept better earlier and with basically no crying.
-I am not against CIO in principle and I know it works.
-I also know it is hard on the hearts of parents, and that is why I love the 4 S's.
+I am not against cry it out in principle and I know it works.
+I also know it is hard on the hearts of parents, and that is why I love the 4 S’s.
 It is an effective method to achieve the desired results while being very low-stress.
 If you want some guidance on cry it out, be sure to see my post 6 Rules for Using Cry it Out as a Baby Sleep Training Method.